insomnimus/ps-dotenv/documentation.md

 -	`IgnoreExportPrefix`: If set to true, the `export` keyword before a variable name will be ignored (this is common in *NIX systems).
 -	`SkipErrors`: If set to true, errors encountered during parsing env files will cause the parser to skip to the next line instead of returning.

+## Read-Dotenv
+Parses an env file.
+The parsed variables are not sourced, the caller is expected to do it.
+You don't have to call this command, the module uses it under the hood.

 ## Disable-Dotenv
 Disables the module without removing it from the session.
 Equivalent to `$Dotenv.Enabled = $true`.